easttennesseecc-star/Q-Top-Dog-IDE/PRICING_AND_MONETIZATION_STRATEGY.md

 - Nothing stored

 **Pro/Teams/Enterprise:**
-- Keys stored in user's local config: `~/.q-ide/llm_keys.json`
+- Keys stored in user's local config: `~/.Top Dog/llm_keys.json`
 - Keys encrypted at rest using system keyring
-- Keys NEVER transmitted to Q-IDE servers
+- Keys NEVER transmitted to Top Dog servers
-- Keys NEVER logged or monitored by Q-IDE
+- Keys NEVER logged or monitored by Top Dog
 - Keys NEVER used for any purpose except calling the provider

 #### Key Handling Policy

 ```
-WHAT Q-IDE DOES:
+WHAT Top Dog DOES:
 ✅ Encrypt keys locally in system keyring
 ✅ Use keys ONLY to call provider APIs on YOUR behalf
 ✅ Keep keys for duration of user session
 ✅ Allow users to revoke keys anytime

-WHAT Q-IDE DOES NOT DO:
+WHAT Top Dog DOES NOT DO:
 ❌ Send keys to our servers
 ❌ Log or monitor your API usage
 ❌ Store keys in plain text